 Submitting Your Application

-Once the probate application form is completed, the next step is to submit it to the relevant authorities.
-This involves sending the form along with the required documents and payment.
+Once the probate application form is completed, the next step is to submit it to the Probate Registry along with the required documents and the application fee.

 Here’s a summary of the submission process: